AdaCore/spark2014/docs/ug/getting_started.rst

 .. image:: static/search_not_spark.png

-This recent permission in Ada to have ``out`` parameters in functions is not allowed in |SPARK|, because it causes calls to have side-effects (assigning to their ``out`` parameters), which means that various calls in the same expression may be conflicting, yielding different results depending on the order of evaluation of the expression.
+This recent permission in Ada to have ``out`` parameters to functions is not allowed in |SPARK|, because it causes calls to have side-effects (assigning to their ``out`` parameters), which means that various calls in the same expression may be conflicting, yielding different results depending on the order of evaluation of the expression.

-We correct this problem by defining a record type ``Search_Result`` holding both the boolean result and the index for cases when the value is found, and making ``Linear_Search`` return this type:
+We correct this problem by defining a record type ``Search_Result`` holding both the Boolean result and the index for cases when the value is found, and making ``Linear_Search`` return this type:

 .. code-block:: ada